Social media can, indeed, do mighty things.

 He said that his daughter caught wind of the group and encouraged him to consider it.
 “She was like a barking dog getting me to do it.
 ‘Why don’t you set that up again?’ she asked.
 ‘We’ll step into it when you retire.’
 Again,” he added, laughing.

 Richardson said the restaurant will include much of its former menu, including the aforementioned sausages, brats and pretzels.
+There will also be a better accounting and software system to keep track of everything (you can learn more here).
+Like in most restaurants around the world, technology has developed to make the restaurant business a little quicker and easier for both customer and business owner, an example of this development is the restaurant kiosk which makes order a lot easier for customers to purchase their meals.
 The deli counter will offer sandwiches such as Italian and club, and meatball subs.
 Gyros and Slovakian items will be available as well.
 Grocery items, such as jarred, imported items and candies, will not make a re-appearance at the new restaurant, but thanks to the addition of commercial refrigeration equipment he will be able to introduce new ice cream flavors.

 New additions will include a coffee bar and lounge in the back area of the restaurant, where guests may also enjoy a selection of beer and wine, pending the liquor license he applied for this week.

 The most remarkable change at Mr. Dunderbak’s will be the addition of a vegan/vegetarian line.
-Richardson said that his daughter, who used to help at the original store while she was in junior high and high school, was a big influence in adding this to the menu.
+Richardson said that his daughter, who used to help at the original store while she was in junior high and high school, was a big influence in adding this to the menu, and they also .

 “The line is called ‘Der Vegetarier,’ or ‘vegetarian’ in German,” he said.
 “Our vegan products will include such things as link sausages in Italian, Mexican chipotle, apple sage and frankfurter, and roasts made of vegetarian grain meat in lentil sage, wild mushroom and smoked tomato flavors, which can be sliced into savory deli sandwiches.”